TEXAS HILL COUNTRY FLY FISHERS

 Mason has continued to grow his knowledge, tying custom and production flies for Living Waters Fly Fishing, a fly fishing retailers in Round Rock, Tx.
 Mason now works at Living Waters where he loves to share his passion (and fishing stories) with the fly fishing community.

-Mason is now a freshman at Round Rock High School.
-When he’s not in school, most days you can find him on Brushy Creek or at the fly shop, talking all things fly fishing.
+When Mason's not in school, most days you can find him on Brushy Creek or at the fly shop, talking all things fly fishing.

 Gabe Cross has been tying flies and fly fishing Hill Country waters since he was 10 years old.
-Now a Senior at Fredericksburg High school, he enjoys tying custom flies that target popular species in fresh and salt-water.
+Now a student at Texas State, he enjoys tying custom flies that target popular species in fresh and salt-water.
 Gabe especially loves inventing new flies, and has several unique, successful patterns under his belt.

 Most people know Gabe for his passion for fly fishing for carp.
-He enjoys the thrill of hunting for feeding carp, making the perfect, delicate cast, and feeling the massive tug on the end of the line that he gets from no other fresh water species.
 Gabe loves to share his knowledge of catching carp on the fly and creating and tying flies that specifically target this rarely fished species.
 Contact firstname.lastname@example.org.

 Jeff Davis—‘Jefe’ to his friends — is the owner of Jefe Fly Co., specializing in simple, durable and effective flies for native Guadalupe bass — found in a select few rivers exclusively in Texas — and largemouth bass swimming in the numerous lakes and rivers throughout the south.

-Jeff is a long time tier and one Texas’s most experienced freshwater fly fishing guides—with over two-decades guiding on Texas Hill Country rivers and lakes—spending 150+ days a year on the water.
+Jeff is a long time tier and with 30+ years experience, one Texas’s most experienced freshwater fly fishing guides—with over two-decades guiding on Texas Hill Country rivers and lakes—spending 150+ days a year on the water.
 He began canoeing, kayaking and fishing the San Marcos, Guadalupe, Blanco, Colorado and Llano rivers in the mid-1980’s.